Model theory in compactly generated (tensor-)triangulated categories: Definable subcategories

 \subsection{Torsion theories on ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$}

 \marginpar{sectorsTc}

-A {\bf torsion pair} in an additive category consists of two classes: ${\cal G}$ - the {\bf torsion} class, and ${\cal F}$ - the {\bf torsionfree} class, with $({\cal G}, {\cal F})=0$ and with ${\cal G}$, ${\cal F}$ maximal such.
-If we are working in a Grothendieck category such as ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$, then we say that the torsion pair, or {\bf torsion theory}, is {\bf hereditary} if ${\cal G}$ is closed under subobjects, equivalently if ${\cal F}$ is closed under injective hulls and, if so, it is {\bf of finite type} if ${\cal G}$ is generated, as a hereditary torsion class, by finitely presented objects, equivalently if ${\cal F}$ is closed under directed colimits (see, for instance, \cite[11.1.12]{PreNBK}).
+A {\bf torsion pair} in a Grothendieck category, such as ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$, consists of two classes: ${\cal G}$ - the {\bf torsion} class, and ${\cal F}$ - the {\bf torsionfree} class, with $({\cal G}, {\cal F})=0$ and with ${\cal G}$, ${\cal F}$ maximal such.
+Such a torsion pair, or {\bf torsion theory}, is {\bf hereditary} if ${\cal G}$ is closed under subobjects, equivalently if ${\cal F}$ is closed under injective hulls and, if so, it is {\bf of finite type} if ${\cal G}$ is generated, as a hereditary torsion class, by finitely presented objects, equivalently if ${\cal F}$ is closed under directed colimits (see, for instance, \cite[11.1.12, 11.1.14]{PreNBK}).
 We also use without further comment that, for a hereditary torsion theory, if $F$ is a torsionfree module then the injective hull $E(F)$ of $F$ is torsionfree (and conversely, since the torsionfree class is closed under subobjects).
 For background on torsion theories, see \cite{Ste}.

 The restricted Yoneda functor from ${\cal T}$ to ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$ allows us to realise the definable subcategories of ${\cal T}$ as the inverse images of finite-type torsionfree classes on ${\rm Mod}\mbox{-}{\cal T}^{\rm c}$, as follows.